jonaylor89/ScholarScraper/ScholarScraperBE/src/scraper/README.md

 - Milos Manic
 - Bridget McInnes
 - Tamer Nadeem
-- Zachary Whitten
 - Tarynn Witten
 - Cang Ye
 - Hong-Sheng Zhou

 ---------------------

-# Possible Optimizations
+# Optimizations
 * Download the html for a publication and parse that to allow for parallelization without the browser thinkings we're DOSing it
     * Using ScraPY or BeautifulSoup
 * Switch drivers sometimes to confuse google's algorithms
 * Email report to me of the changes since the last parse (python smtp library)
-* Argparse for quick command line configuring
+* Use configuration file

 -------------------------------------